nccgroup/Berserko/README.md

 The *KDC Host* should be the hostname (or IP address) of a Kerberos KDC (Key Distribution Center).
 In a Windows domain, a KDC is simply a domain controller.

 Having supplied the *Domain DNS Name*, you can use the *Auto* button to try to automatically locate a KDC.
 It does this by sending a DNS SRV query for the Kerberos service.
 If one of your DNS servers is a domain controller for the correct domain, this should work.
-If not, it won't.
+If not, it won't. :exclamation:**This functionality won't work in recent versions of Burp, as the required DNS libraries are not being shipped as part of the bundled JRE.
+You can get round this by launching under a full JRE as described at the top of this README**.:exclamation:

 When the *Domain DNS Name* and *KDC Host* have been entered, use the *Test domain settings* button to test connectivity.
 All being well, you will get a *Successfully contacted Kerberos service* response.